oss-review-toolkit/orthw-shell/docs/getting-started.md

 ### Tips for Working with curations

-- Fix incorrect pacakage metadata upstream if the issue exists for latest version.
-Contributing back helps the community and you; once package mantainers are aware of the issue they might fix the same issue for all the packages they maintain.
+- Fix incorrect package metadata upstream if the issue exists for latest version.
+Contributing back helps the community and you; once package maintainers are aware of the issue they might fix the same issue for all the packages they maintain.
 - Contribute when possible curations you make to the [ort-config] repository so any [ORT][ort] user can benefit

 ## Marking Files or Directories in the Sources of a Dependency as not Included in Released Artifacts <a name="orthw-pc-excludes"></a>